 Select a System Command from Alfred's built-in commands (sleep, shutdown, restart, etc), with or without a confirm button to quickly control your Mac from a hotkey or keyword.

-Use an iTunes Command to play/pause iTunes, change tracks, control the volume or rate songs.
+Use a Music.app Command to play/pause, change tracks, control the volume or rate songs.